Les Aspin: Criticism and final days in office

+Questions were raised in the press and by political critics regarding the appropriateness of the trip’s optics and whether public funds were used to support non-official leisure activities.
+The Department of Defense stated that Aspin’s companion traveled at her own expense and that official funds were used only for authorized government purposes related to the NATO meeting.
+Pentagon officials further emphasized that the conference had been scheduled in advance and was conducted as part of routine alliance business.

+Although no formal findings of misuse of public funds were made, the episode intensified scrutiny of Aspin’s judgment and leadership during a period of heightened sensitivity following U.S. casualties in Somalia.
+The Venice controversy became part of a broader pattern of criticism surrounding Aspin’s tenure, contributing to political pressure that preceded his resignation later that year.

 On 15 December 1993 President Clinton announced Aspin's resignation, for personal reasons.
 Given the problems that Aspin encountered during his short term, most obviously the losses in Mogadishu, observers assumed that the president had asked him to step down.
 Speculation in the media centered on the Somalia embarrassment and on Aspin's differences with the Office of Management and Budget over how much the Defense budget should be cut.
 The secretary's health problems may well have also been a factor.
 One news magazine stated that Aspin's major handicap was "neither his famously unmilitary bearing nor his inability to discipline himself or the enormous Pentagon bureaucracy; it is his politician's instinct for the middle ground on defense issues."
 Aspin continued to serve as Secretary of Defense until February 3, 1994, when William Perry took office.

 After Aspin's resignation, a number of observers would come to his defense about his job performance.
 This included Newsweek, who said the real fault for the events in Somalia lay with the United Nations.

 Final months and death

 After leaving his position, Aspin joined the faculty of Marquette University's international affairs program in Washington and joined the board of directors of the Washington-based think-tank the Henry L. Stimson Center.
-In March, he became a member of the Commission on Roles and Missions, and in May Clinton chose him to be chairman of the President's Foreign Intelligence Advisory Board.
+In March, he became a member of the Commission on Roles and Missions, and in May Clinton chose him to be chairman of the president's Foreign Intelligence Advisory Board.
 In March 1995, he began work as chairman of the study group on the Roles and Capabilities of the Intelligence Community (Aspin–Brown Commission).

 Aspin had had increasing difficulty during the last years of his life with a congenital heart condition (asymmetric septal hypertrophy; hypertrophic cardiomyopathy/obstructive cardiomyopathy).
 It necessitated hospitalization during his tenure as Defense Secretary, with placement of a pacemaker.
 His cardiac disorder was complicated in May 1995 by a stroke, which resulted in his death on May 21, 1995, in Washington, D.C.
 He is interred at Brookfield's Wisconsin Memorial Park cemetery.

 Marquette University named its Les Aspin Center for Government in his honor.